ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 # Security Considerations # {#sec-security-considerations}

-The protocol defined in this document inherits the security considerations from the ACE framework for Authentication and Authorization {{RFC9200}}, from {{RFC8392}} as to the usage of CWTs, from {{RFC7519}} as to the usage of JWTs, from {{RFC7641}} as to the usage of CoAP Observe, and from {{RFC6920}} with regard to computing the token hashes.
+The protocol defined in this document inherits the security considerations from the ACE framework for Authentication and Authorization {{RFC9200}}, from {{RFC8392}} as to the usage of CWTs, from {{RFC7519}} and {{RFC8725}} as to the usage of JWTs, from {{RFC7641}} as to the usage of CoAP Observe, and from {{RFC6920}} with regard to computing the token hashes.
 The following considerations also apply.

 ## Content Retrieval from the TRL